 Each student is treated as an individual and we adapt our care and teaching strategies to meet their needs.
 The residential and teaching environments are constantly monitored to ensure safe, stimulating, and well-resourced learning areas.
 Staff identify and then emphasise the positive characteristics of our students, and reinforce good behaviour and learning at all times.
 Adaptations include staffing and organisational changes, decoration, timetabling and building modifications.
 Staff are encouraged to inform their line manager when a change is needed.

-The school’s residential accommodation is split into five main residential flats across the site.
+The school’s residential accommodation is split into four main residential flats across the site.
 All our areas are tailored to meet the needs of the students living in them.
 All areas are decorated to look as homely as possible and most students have their own individual room unless otherwise agreed with families and the young person.
 The school has furnishings which are robust enough to meet the demands of the students; most of our bedroom furniture is provided by Tough Furniture and is of a very high standard.
 When there is damage to furniture it is replaced quickly as we keep many additional items in storage on site for such occasions.